Fruit and vegetables and cancer risk

 However fruit and vegetables are probably most useful in helping to maintain a healthy body weight.
 This is because fruit and vegetables are low in energy (kilojoules or calories) and high in fibre, which helps us to feel fuller and may help us eat less.
-Overweight and obesity is a strong risk factor for some types of cancer – bowel, oesophagus, kidney, liver, pancreas, gallbladder, endometrium (lining of the womb), ovary, post-menopausal breast and prostate (advanced).
+Overweight and obesity is a risk factor for 13 types of cancer, including cancer of the bowel, oesophagus, kidney, liver, pancreas, endometrium, and breast (after menopause).

 How much fruit and vegetables should you eat?